The curse of isotropy: from principal components to principal subspaces: Principal subspace analysis

-The parameters $\hat {{\mu}}$ and $\hat{\lambda}_1, \dots, \hat{\lambda}_d$ are unique. $\hat {{Q}}$ is not unique but the flag of linear subspaces generated by its ${\gamma}$-composition almost surely is when $S$ is full-rank---more precisely, the flag is unique if and only if the type of $S$ is a refinement of $\gamma$, which is almost sure when $S$ is full-rank. \end{theorem}
+The parameters $\hat {{\mu}}$ and $\hat{\lambda}_1, \dots, \hat{\lambda}_d$ are unique. $\hat {{Q}}$ is not unique but the flag of linear subspaces generated by its ${\gamma}$-composition is ``practically'' unique.
+More precisely, the flag is unique if and only if the type of $S$ is a refinement of $\gamma$, which is almost sure when $S$ is full-rank---when $S$ is rank-deficient, this is almost sure as long as all the null eigenvalues are gathered in the same subspace. \end{theorem}

 \begin{proof} Original results about the maximum likelihood estimation of covariance eigenvalues and eigenvectors from multivariate Gaussian distributions with repeated covariance eigenvalues date back from the celebrated paper of~\cite{anderson_asymptotic_1963}.
 We provide an independent proof for completeness with a particular emphasis on geometry, flags of linear subspaces, and uniqueness.
 We successively find the optimal $\hat {{\mu}} \in \R^p$, $\hat {{Q}} \in \O(p)$ and $\hat{\lambda}_k \in \R$.